GaryBlackbourne/arm-dev-template/README.md

 sudo apt install arm-none-eabi-gcc
 ```

+This package contains a compiler and a linker as well.
+Both sould be set, in the `settings.sh` file.
+(CC -> Compiler, LD -> linker)

+*Note: For gcc it is recommended to invoke gcc as linker, and pass linker arguments as -Wl,\<arg\> *

+#### Shell

+The scripts are written in `bash`, so this or any compatible shell is needed.

+#### GNU Make

-Also `make` is essential tool since this project is using Makefile to compile code.
+Also `make` is essential tool since this project is using Makefiles to invoke
+the compiler.

 ``` shell
 sudo pacman -S make